dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nobody in life gets exactly what they thought they were going to get.
-But if you work really hard and you're kind, amazing things will happen.
+  You know, religion itself, Eastern and Western, is divisive and quarrelsome anyway.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1522 days)
+## 🌟 Experiences (1523 days)

 ### 🧮 Programming languages